lightning/bolts/05-onchain.md

 blockchain (see [BOLT #2: Channel Close](02-peer-protocol.md#channel-close)).
 2. The bad way (*unilateral close*): something goes wrong, possibly without evil intent on either side.
 Perhaps one party crashed, for instance.
-One side publishes its *latest* commitment transaction.
+One side publishes its *latest commitment transaction*.
-3. The ugly way (*revoked transaction close*): one of the parties deliberately tries to cheat, by publishing an outdated version of *its* commitment transaction (presumably one that is more in its favor).
+3. The ugly way (*revoked transaction close*): one of the parties deliberately tries to cheat, by publishing an *outdated commitment transaction* (presumably, a prior version of which is more in its favor).

 Because Lightning is designed to be trustless, there is no risk of loss of funds in any of these three cases; provided that the situation is properly handled.